ahmadajmi/multilingualwithangular/multilingualwithangular.md

 }]);
 ```

-`angular-translate` will store the initial language as we set by `preferredLanguage()` with the key `NG_TRANSLATE_LANG_KEY` and assign the language as it's value in the browser localStorage and then update it any time the user switch the language, so every time the user open the App it will retrieve it from localStorage.
+`angular-translate` will store the initial language as we set by `preferredLanguage()` with the key `NG_TRANSLATE_LANG_KEY` .
+It will assign the language as its value in the browser localStorage and then update it any time the user switches the language.
+Every time the user opens the app, he'll retrieve **it** from localStorage.

 ![localstorage](https://cloud.githubusercontent.com/assets/626005/9083058/6a8488ee-3b68-11e5-988c-8a4713c5f6fe.png)

 ## Working with CSS and App Layout Direction (RTL & LTR)

-Now we reached the presentation part, if you are working with two languages with the same writing directions (English & French), that would be great, but if one of the language direction is RTL and the other is LTR, we need do some extra work to adjust some layout scenarios.
+We have reached the presentation part.
+If you're working with two languages with the same writing directions (for instance, English and French), that would be great.
+Nevertheless, if one of the language direction is RTL and the other is LTR, we need do some extra work to adjust some layout scenarios.

 Let's say this is the code for the LTR language (English)